Skip to main content

 2. How do I create a CST?

-Step 1: Log in to the Sierra Circuits’ customer portal and click on your SPx number
+Step 1: Log in to Sierra Circuits’ customer portal and click on your SPX number.

 Step 2: Go to Customer Service Tickets.

-Step 5: Provide additional information under Details and attach any relevant files.
+Step 5: Provide additional information under Details and attach supporting documents, if any.

-3. How can I track the status of my CSTs in the SPx portal?
+3. How can I check the status of my CSTs in the customer portal?

-Step 1: Log in to the Sierra Circuits customer portal and click on your SPx number
+Step 1: Log in to Sierra Circuits’ customer portal and select your SPX number.

 Step 2: Go to Customer Service Tickets.